Esakkiappans/SEO_based_content_writer_AI/README.md

   │                          Display Content                  │
   │               (Display SEO-friendly content to user)        │ └───────────────────────────────────────────────────────────┘

-## Description
+## Overview

+The "SEO Based Content Writer" project is an AI-powered tool that assists in generating SEO-friendly content based on a given URL and user questions.
+It utilizes natural language processing (NLP) techniques, conversation chains, and embeddings to create informative and engaging content.

-The project consists of a web-based user interface (UI) that allows users to input a URL and ask questions related to the document fetched from the URL.
+ ws users to input a URL and ask questions related to the document fetched from the URL.
 The backend processing involves several stages:

 1. **Data Fetch from URL**: The system fetches HTML content from the provided URL using the `requests` library.
 The HTML content is then cleaned and parsed to extract the main text content using BeautifulSoup.